 Modes and their Flavours

 You’ll have noticed that each mode can be described as major or minor, depending on the presence of a major third or a minor third interval.
+The Ionian, Lydian, and Mixolydian are the major modes, while the Dorian, Phrygian, Aeolian, and Locrian modes are minor.

 Modes therefore function to add a very human dimension to the music you insert them into; working beyond happy and sad, and exploring some deeper, nuanced emotions.
 Which one best suits your mood?